hadoyyo/Arena/README.md

 - 📸 [Screenshots](#screenshots)

 ## Project Overview
 **Arena** is a text-based RPG where the player takes on the role of a warrior fighting in various arenas against diverse opponents, battling for the title of "Challenger".
 Developed in Python, the game is played entirely in the command line.
-(This is my first 'bigger' project, and some of the coding solutions might be, let's say, less than optimal :P) **The game is only available in Polish language version!**
+(This is my first 'bigger' project, and some of the coding solutions might be, let's say, less than optimal :P)

+> [!NOTE]
+> **The game is only available in Polish language version!**

 ## Features